Understanding Source Collector Terminology

 Unrated data contains quantities or allocations without monetary values.

-Examples: - User licence allocations
+- User licence allocations

 - Asset counts